contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 pub struct Cons<Head, Tail>(pub Head, pub Tail);
 ```

-Similar to the linked list concepts in Lisp, the `Nil` type is used to represent
-an empty type-level list, and the `Cons` type is used to "add" an element to the
-front of the type-level list.
+The `Nil` type represents an empty type-level list, while `Cons` is used to prepend an element to the front of the list, similar to how linked lists work in Lisp.

-With that, the actual desugaring of a type like `symbol!("abc")` looks like follows:
+Thus, the actual desugaring of `symbol!("abc")` looks like this:

 ```rust,ignore
 Cons<Char<'a'>, Cons<Char<'b'>, Cons<Char<'c'>, Nil>>>
 ```

-Although the type make look complicated, it has a pretty compact representation from the
-perspective of the Rust compiler.
-And since we never construct a value out of the symbol
-type at runtime, we don't need to worry about any runtime overhead on using symbol types.
-Aside from that, since we will mostly only use `HasField` to implement context-generic
-accessors, there is negligible compile-time overhead of using `HasField` inside large
-codebases.
+While this type may seem complex, it has a compact representation from the perspective of the Rust compiler.
+Furthermore, since we don’t construct values from symbol types at runtime, there is no runtime overhead associated with them.
+The use of `HasField` to implement context-generic accessors introduces negligible compile-time overhead, even in large codebases.

-It is also worth noting that the current representation of symbols is a temporary
-workaround.
-Once Rust supports the use of strings inside const generics, we can
+It’s important to note that the current representation of symbols is a temporary workaround.
+Once Rust supports using strings in const generics, we can simplify the desugaring process and adjust our implementation accordingly.
-migrate the desugaring of `symbol!` to make use of that to simplify the type
-representation.

 ## Using `HasField` in Accessor Providers

-Using `HasField`, we can then implement a context-generic provider for `ApiUrlGetter`
+With `HasField`, we can implement context-generic providers like `ApiUrlGetter`.
+Here's an example:
-like follows:

 ```rust
 # extern crate cgp;